What Is Inventory Turnover Ratio and How Do You Calculate It?

 When can you say that your turnover ratio is high or low?
 To put it another way, what benchmark would you use to determine a high or low ratio?

-Well, what constitutes a high or low inventory ratio varies by industry.
-In the apparel industry, the ideal figure is between 5 and 10.
+The ideal inventory turnover ratio serves as a benchmark and varies by industry, product type, and business model.
+For example, in the apparel industry, the ideal inventory turnover ratio is between 5 and 10.
 This means anything south of 4 is low and north of 12 is pretty high.

 What Can You Do to Remedy a Low Inventory Ratio Problem?

-Some things you can do to remedy a low turnover ratio include optimizing your pricing strategy, doubling down on marketing/promotions and strengthening your supply chain.
+Some things you can do to remedy a low turnover ratio include optimizing your pricing strategy, doubling down on marketing/promotions, strengthening your supply chain, and implementing strategies to improve inventory management.

 Tips to Improve Your Inventory Turnover Ratio